anthonydb/practical-sql-2/faq-updates-errata.md

 The location of the pgAdmin dialog to add a server has changed.
 Now, in the object browser, right-click `Servers` and then click `Register` > `Server`.
 The remaining steps in the Note on page 13 are the same.
 (Formerly, the dialog was accessed by right-clicking `Servers` and selecting `Create` > `Server`.)

+**Page 15, Figure 1-5: pgAdmin Query Tool**

+Version 6.9 of pgAdmin, released in May 2022, introduced a redesigned Query Tool Layout.
+General  functionality is the same, but if you are using version 6.9 or later, you will see that some menu icons shown in the book at the top of the window are now placed atop the results grid.

 ### Chapter 2: Creating Your First Database and Table

 None yet